Eljy - Antique and Vintage Cameras

 Direct-vision (lens/lens) view-finder with parallax correction.

-Film-advance indicated by red window.
+Film advance indicated by red window.
 Not coupled.

 Serial Number: